yoloprobro/Reach/README.md

 # Reach
-Extends/Decreases players hit range server sided.
+Extends/Decreases players hit range using a simple plugin.